 - Confidence with flatwater paddling

-- Enthusiasm for physical work, outdoor living, and mentoring
+- Enthusiasm for physical work and outdoor living

 - Valid driver’s license

-- Prior Wilderness First Aid or Wilderness First Responder training
+- Prior Wilderness First Aid or Wilderness First Responder Certification

 - Experience leading and instructing others in a field setting

 Note: this is a roving, field-based position.
 The crew camps at rotating project sites.
 To accommodate volunteers, the crew typically works a Wednesday-Sunday schedule.
 During days off, the crew either explores the unique recreational opportunities the region offers or returns to our base camp in Waitsfield.